rapidsai/docs/install/index.md

 # System Requirements
 ## **OS / GPU Driver / CUDA Versions**
 All provisioned systems need to be RAPIDS capable.
-Here's what is required:
+Below is a list of requirements for the current release.
+For requirements of historical RAPIDS versions, see [Platform Support](/platform-support/).

 <i class="fas fa-microchip"></i> **GPU:** NVIDIA Volta™ or higher with [compute capability](https://developer.nvidia.com/cuda-gpus){: target="_blank"} 7.0+
 - <i class="fas fa-exclamation-triangle"></i> Pascal™ GPU support was [removed in 24.02](https://docs.rapids.ai/notices/rsn0034/).
 Compute capability 7.0+ is required for RAPIDS 24.02 and later.